H. D. Deve Gowda: State politics (1962–1996)

 In 1962, Deve Gowda was elected to the Karnataka Legislative Assembly from Holenarasipura constituency as an independent candidate.
 Later, he was elected from the same constituency to the Assembly for six consecutive terms from 1962 to 1989.
 He joined the Congress (O) during the Congress split.
 He served as the Leader of the Opposition in the Legislative Assembly from March 1972 to March 1976 and from November 1976 to December 1977.
 During the Emergency in the 1970s, he was imprisoned in the Bangalore Central Jail.

 Later, Deve Gowda served as the two-time president of the state unit of the Janata Party.
 He served as a minister in the Janata Party Government in Karnataka headed by Ramakrishna Hegde from 1983 to 1988.
 When V.P.
 Singh joined Janata Dal, Subramanian Swamy formed Janata Party (Jaya Prakash) faction, and Deve Gowda joined him to become Janata Party (JP)'s Karnataka President.
 He was later defeated from Holenarasipur in 1989, and soon later rejoined Janata Dal.
 He became president of the state unit of the Janata Dal in 1994 and led the party to victory in the 1994 State Assembly elections.
 He was elected from the Ramanagara, and sworn in as the 14th Chief Minister of Karnataka in December.

 As chief minister, Gowda toured Switzerland and attended the Forum of International Economists.
 His tour to Singapore brought in foreign investment to the State.
 He resigned from the position to serve as prime minister following his appointment in 1996.

-Primership (1996–1997)
+Premiership (1996–1997)

 Following the 1996 general elections, P. V. Narasimha Rao government was defeated with no other party winning enough seats to form a government.